BSFD History in Brief

 In 2016, the department was able to find internal funding to hire a 15th career Firefighter and an Administrative Assistant.
 Also in 2016, a master planning process was completed with the assistance of Emergency Services Consulting International (ESCI).
 It identified that there were several opportunities for improvement in regards to response times and adequate staffing for emergency incidents.
 The Board of Trustees formally adopted the master plan in order to address current issues and prepare for future needs of the Big Sky community.

 From this master plan, a comprehensive strategic plan was developed for both operational and fire station improvements.
-For operations, the strategic plan added 9 career Firefighters, 3 Battalion Chiefs, a Deputy Chief of Community Risk Management and a Deputy Fire Marshal.
+For operations, the strategic plan added 9 career Firefighters, 3 Battalion Chiefs, a Deputy Chief of Community Risk Management, a Captain for Community Risk Management and a full time Training Captain.
 With the assistance of

 Also in 2017, BSFD placed a mill levy request before voters to not only fund the strategic plan’s remaining positions but to also remodel Fire Station 1 and creating sleeping facilities in Fire Station 2 so that it could have 24 hour staffing for the first time.
 This mill levy increase was approved and in 2018, the fire station remodeling projects commenced along with the first phase of hiring, which consisted of 2 Firefighters and the Deputy Chief of Community Risk Management.

-Later hiring phases will bring the total operational career staff to 9 per shift, which will be operating from both fire stations, as well as a full time Training Captain and a Captain assigned to the Community Risk Bureau.
+Future hiring phases will bring the total operational career staff to 9 per shift, which will be operating from both fire stations, as well as the Captain being assigned to the Community Risk Bureau.
 The administrative staff would include 7 employees, for a total of 34 career members along with our on-call staff.